lmangani/vpipe/README.md

 experimental pipeline chain parser in [vlang](https://vlang.io/)

 #### Status
-* Experimental, Hackish, Amateur.
+* Experimental, Hackish, Amateurish.
 Do _NOT_ use this.

 ### Functions
 - [x] logfmt